marykubinski/kubinski-portfolio/Final-Project-Part-Two.md

 1. Does the story progress in a logical way?
 Would you reorder any of the sections?
 Jen: Would not re-order anything.
 Lori: I think your story progressed pretty well.
 It felt like you started with a high-level hook and dove into a breakdown of different motorist police interactions.
 Then the disparity across race and training issues.
 It made sense to me.
 The content felt well-flushed out.
 At the end, to reduce violent and fatal traffic encounters feels different.
 It feels like a jump for how police are operating and flowing into this.
 Add a subheading after the survey data.
 Kevin: It flowed fine.
-Has a question on what is included in risk to the police- can that be defined more?
+I have a question on what is included in risk to the police- can that be defined more?
 So what is the basic point?
 I don't know what the topic is becuase what you are really saying is... you're saying current data support problems with traffic stops- I did not grasp what it was about in the initial paragraph.
 You talk about traffic stops being dangerous, but the real essence to the website is not well-explained.

 2. Are there any questions that you still have at the end or information you feel is missing?
 Jen: I don't think so.
 But, I'm just back at the beginning becuase looking at the bar graph looking at traffic stops resulting in noncompliance.
 I didn't get the title.
 I didn't get what noncompliance meant.
 If I didn't have you walking me through it, I would still be confunsed.
 So I had that question earlier.